logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 Give your alert a meaningful name.
 When your alert triggers, its name is used as the email subject or notification heading.

 Your alert name can contain letters, numbers, spaces, and special characters.
 It **can't** contain emojis or any other elements.
-These will cause the alert to fail.
 {:.info-box.note}